Skip to content

 The Daisy

-You may have heard of other, more creative names for the daisy, such as bruisewort and woundwort.
-The flower was named in this way for its medicinal properties; flowers like wild daisies, the English daisy, and other flowers such as the water lily have been used to treat a wide variety of wounds and illnesses as a part of traditional herbal medicine.
-No matter the name, it's undeniable that these blossoms are beautiful in their simplicity!
+You may have heard other, more creative names for the daisy, such as bruisewort and woundwort.
+The flower earned those names for its purported medicinal properties; wild daisies and the English daisy were used in traditional herbal medicine to treat wounds and everyday ailments.
+No matter the name, these blossoms are beautiful in their simplicity.

 Example image of what daisy flowers look like.